• Skip to primary navigation

 How much super does your employer need to pay?

-Every employer has to pay a minimum 10% of their employee’s total earnings (from July 1 2021) into superannuation, know as the Super Guarantee (SG).
-For example, if your ordinary time earnings for the year are $50,000, your employer must pay $5,000 into your super account.
+From 1 July 2025, every employer has to pay a minimum 12% of their employee’s total earnings into superannuation, known as the Super Guarantee (SG).
+For example, if your ordinary time earnings for the year are $65,000, your employer must pay $7,800 into your super account.

-• The minimum contribution increased from 9.5% in 2021 to 10%.
-This will be followed by a rise of 0.5% each year after that until it reaches a target of 12%.
+• The minimum contribution has had an increase of 0.5% each year since 2020 until it reaches a target of 12% on 1 July 2025.

-• The 10% is calculated from your normal pay or salary plus all allowances, commissions and leave loading.
+• They calculate the 12% from your normal pay or salary, plus all allowances, commissions, and leave loading.
 It doesn’t include dividends or performance-related bonuses.

 Superannuation criteria